« The Sprit of My Path | Main | Diagnosis Behind Me - Surgery Ahead of Me »

 • Invasive Lobular Carcinoma

-Invasive, sometimes called Infiltrating, in most cases this form of breast cancer has been present for 8–10 years when detected by a mammogram or physical exam.
+Invasive, sometimes called Infiltrating, is a scary word.
+In most cases this form of breast cancer has been present for 8–10 years when detected by a mammogram or physical exam.

 Each year about 190 thousand women are diagnosed with invasive breast cancer in the US and about 40 thousand women will die of the disease.
 The larger the mass is when discovered the more risk.
 Mine had tentacled almost 5cm into the surrounding tissue and two other areas in the breast were discovered as well.